fernandoaestrella/easy-carpool/README.md

 - **Beautiful illustration** - Mountain road scene with directional signs
 - **Easy navigation** - "Back to Safe Roads" button returns to home

+### Registration Editing & Data Persistence

+When a user edits their registration, the app deletes the previous registration from both Firebase Realtime Database and the browser's localStorage before saving the new registration.
+This ensures only the latest registration is kept and shown.
+Registration data is always loaded from localStorage (and refreshed from Firebase if needed) to persist across browser sessions.

+---

 ### Form and FormField Components

 The form system is built around two components: Form and FormField, both found in components.